 For additional information, call (772)581-1380 or email: SAHSI@att.net.

 "EVEN MORE Tales of Sebastian" Now Available

-At Historical Museum, North County Library and Sebastian Chamber of Commerce.
+At the Sebastian Area Historical Museum, North County Library and Sebastian Chamber of Commerce.

 "It's not often a book comes along which appeals to all ages, a book that is both entertaining and educational, a book full of adventure and discovery which highlights what came before us, a book which relives history and helps us identify ourselves in the colorful history of Florida."

 That's what Valerie Van Haltern, educator and Friends For Seniors coordinator, recently said about "Even More Tales of Sebastian," the new book being published in November by the Sebastian Area Historical Society.